 As the poorest country in the Western Hemisphere, and with over 50% of the population living on less than $1 per day, Haiti continues to struggle to recover from the 2010 earthquake that propelled it into crisis.
 In terms of the situation for women in Haiti, poverty and violence against women are serious issues further exacerbated by the systemic gender-based discrimination that has existed for decades.
 Steps toward ensuring the plight of Haitian women is heard are being taken – and MEDA is playing a role.

-Jordan is of great geo-political significance in the Middle East, bordering Israel, Iraq, Syria and Saudi Arabia, and is considered a ‘pocket of peace’ in a region that is otherwise highly unstable – both politically and economically.
+Jordan is of great geo-political significance in the Middle East and is considered a ‘pocket of peace’ in a region that is otherwise highly unstable – both politically and economically.
 The Jordanian economy suffers from structural unemployment and weak labour market governance.

 The USAID Jordan Local Enterprise Support Project (LENS) encourages the long-term economic growth and development potential of underserved Jordanian communities.
 It brings local governments, business owners, and key community groups to collaborate together on initiatives that will boost economic development and create jobs in their communities.